-The nation’s central bank has been rapidly raising interest rates, pumping the brakes hard on an overheated economy.
-That’s turned stocks and bonds into a frothy mess, as investors assess the situation and figure out how to position themselves.
-But while short-term rates have turned up, the benchmark 10-year Treasury is off its highs as investors start to price in a recession.
+As the nation’s central bank has been pumping the brakes hard on an overheated economy, it’s turned stocks and bonds into a frothy mess, as investors assess the situation and figure out how to position themselves.
+But while short-term rates have turned up, the benchmark 10-year Treasury is off its highs as investors price in a recession.

 Top 5 riskiest investments right now

-Cryptocurrency is a kind of digital currency that has taken much of the investing public’s fancy in the last five years or so.
+Cryptocurrency is a kind of digital currency that has taken the investing public’s fancy in the last six years or so.
 But it’s among the riskiest possible investments because it’s usually not backed by the assets or cash flow of any underlying entity.
 So crypto traders are basically trying to outguess other traders about which digital token will move higher.

 2. Consumer discretionary stocks